-The game in this activity is to change the value of the triangle and see what the other blocks-and larger collections of blocks-are worth.
-Start by posing a simple series of questions:
+The game in this activity is to change the value of the triangle and see what the other blocks-and collections of blocks-are worth.
+Start by posing simple questions:

 If the triangle equals 1...

 What does the rhombus equal?
 (2)

 What does the trapezoid equal?
 (3)

 What does the hexagon equal?
 (6)